 • Sweet potato – Add in some cubed sweet potato to give this dish a sweet twist and a pop of color.

-• Extra heat – If you want to turn up the heat, add more chopped jalapenos or a dash of cayenne pepper.
+• Extra heat – If you want to turn up the heat, which I always love to do, you can add more chopped jalapeños or a dash of cayenne pepper.

 Frequently Asked Questions